VOCA

 - Application Attachments

-The award period for this grant shall be October 1, 2024 – September 30, 2026.
+The award period for this grant shall be October 1, 2026 – September 30, 2028.

 Projects should begin on October 1 and must be in operation no later than sixty (60) days after this date.
 Failure to have the funded project operational within sixty (60) days will result in the termination of the grant and de-obligation of all awarded funds.

-All projects must conclude, and all funding obligations must be made no later than September 30, 2024.
-All outstanding expenses must be paid, and the Final Fiscal Report must be submitted via IntelliGrants within 30 days from September 30, 2026.
+All projects must conclude, and all funding obligations must be made no later than September 30, 2028.
+All outstanding expenses must be paid, and the Final Fiscal Report must be submitted via IntelliGrants within 30 days from September 30, 2028.
 Verification of payment for all expenses must be provided with the Final Fiscal Report.
-Any expenses that have not been paid within 30 days after September 30, 2026, will not be reimbursed.
+Any expenses that have not been paid within 30 days after September 30, 2028, will not be reimbursed.
 Late Fiscal and Programmatic Reports will not be accepted.

-- Record of Effective Services and Financial Support.
+1. Record of Effective Services and Financial Support.
 Organizations must demonstrate a record of providing effective services to crime victims.
 This includes having the support and approval of its services by the community, a history of providing direct services in a cost-effective manner, and financial support from sources other than the Crime Victims Fund (VOCA).
 If an organization cannot demonstrate a record of providing effective services to crime victims, it must show that 25% or more of its funding comes from sources other than the Crime Victims Fund (VOCA).

-- Coordination.
+3. Coordination.
 Subrecipients must promote, with the community, coordinated public and private efforts to aid crime victims.
 Coordination may include, but is not limited to, serving on state, federal, local, or Native American task forces, commissions, working groups, coalitions and/or multi-disciplinary teams.
 Coordination efforts also include developing written agreements that contribute work to improve and provide more comprehensive services to crime victims.
-Coordination efforts qualify an organization to receive VOCA victim assistance funds but are not activities that can be supported with VOCA funds.
+Coordination efforts qualify an organization to receive VOCA victim assistance funds but are not activities that can be supported with VOCA Victim Assistance funds.

 The activities listed below are allowable activities under this funding.